braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/gmail_promotions_tab.md

 {: .reset-td-br-1 .reset-td-br-2}

 {% alert tip %}
-We recommend that you upload your logo and product image to the Braze Media Library, then copy and paste the URLs into the appropriate fields.
-Only static image formats like `.png` and `.jpeg` are accepted.
-Some image formats, like `.gif`, will upload but not display as expected.
+We recommend uploading your logo and product image to the Braze Media Library, then copy and pasting the URLs into the appropriate fields.
+Only static image formats (PNG and JPEG), are accepted.
+Some image formats (GIF) will upload but not display as expected.
 {% endalert %}

 ### Best practices